All Episodes

 Yeah.

-I just have a question for you about these unemployment numbers or the job numbers that come out today.
+I just have a question for you about these unemployment numbers, there's jobs numbers that come out today.

-Um, I'm wondering if those numbers are also taken into account uh because you know, at the beginning of July, all the automotive manufacturers lay off all their workers for changeover and all that, they go on unemployment and then they come off unemployment two to three weeks later.
+I'm wondering if those numbers are also taken into account because, you know, at the beginning of July, all the automotive manufacturers layoff, all their workers for changeover and all that, they go on unemployment and then they come off unemployment two to three weeks later.

-The people that are coming back in with these so-called jobs that were created, because if it is, I mean, I mean, I I just I can't, I couldn't see that number being as high as what's this number's bogus.
+Because if it is, I mean, I mean, I just can't, I couldn't see that number being as high as what they're doing.

-Look, this number, the this number's bogus no matter how you look at it.
+Look, this number, this number is bogus no matter how you look at it.

 But you raise a good point.